wz790/wz790/README.md

 ## 🎮 Beyond Coding
 - 🎮 Gaming
-- 🎵 Listening to Music
+- 🕋 Listening to Quran <3
 - 🌱 Learning New Technologies
 - 🤝 Contributing to Open Source